Lexie Fyfe: Early life

-Bentley was born in Denville, New Jersey where she spent most of her life, attending Morris Knolls High School.
+Bentley was born in Denville Township, New Jersey, where she spent most of her life, attending Morris Knolls High School.
 She spent a couple of years in Toledo, Ohio and St. Petersburg, Florida when she was very young.

-Bentley went to Elon College in North Carolina and now resides in Tampa, Florida after a couple of years in Jeffersonville, Indiana.
+Bentley went to Elon College in North Carolina and has resided in Tampa, Florida, after a couple of years in Jeffersonville, Indiana.

-Career
+Professional wrestling career

 While working in billing at LabCorp, Bentley met co-worker Brandi Wine who asked if she had an interest in training to become a wrestler.
 Brandi was valeting at the time for the "Beastmaster" Rick Link and Tim Blaze.
 She introduced Lexie to some local promoters who were looking for female wrestlers.
 Ken Spence, who runs a wrestling school in Winston-Salem, North Carolina, talked her into coming early to one of the next shows.
 She got in the ring with a couple of the wrestlers and learned some simple moves.
 She started training at Ken's school right after that in April 1995.

 She stayed at Spence's school for a little over a year while learning the basic techniques of wrestling.
 Feeling that she needed to become more versatile and learn different styles, she left Spence's school.
 Then she had met Matt Hardy on a show and he invited her down to their training place.
 In fact, she was thinking about leaving wrestling because she didn't feel that she was progressing in the ring.
 She learned so much there especially about the psychology of a wrestling match.
 Also, she had the chance to learn valuable skills from the "unpredictable" Johnny Rodz, who has trained stars including as Tazz and Perry Saturn.
 She visited his school at least six times on various trips to the New York area.

+Fyfe made brief appearances for the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW) in 1999.
+For the WWF, she wrestled Tori in a losing effort on the August 8 episode of Sunday Night Heat.
+In WCW she wrestled Mona in a losing effort on the October 9 episode of WCW Saturday Night.